cpuset(7) — Linux manual page

 representing the recent (half-life of 10 seconds) rate of entries

-to the direct reclaim code caused by any process in the cpuset,
+to the direct reclaim code caused by any process in the cpuset, in

-in units of reclaims attempted per second, times 1000.
+units of reclaims attempted per second, times 1000.

 Memory spread

-There are two Boolean flag files per cpuset that control where
+There are two Boolean flag files per cpuset that control where the

-in-kernel data structures.
-They are called
+kernel data structures.
+They are called cpuset.memory_spread_page

-cpuset.memory_spread_page and cpuset.memory_spread_slab.
+and cpuset.memory_spread_slab.

 If the per-cpuset Boolean flag file cpuset.memory_spread_page is